 Welcome to the SIMP documentation!¶

-This is the documentation for the 6.2.0-Beta release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the 6.2.0-Beta2 release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a SIMP system.
 It also provides a mapping of security features to security requirements, which can be used to document a system’s security conformance.

 The System Integrity Management Platform (SIMP) is an Open Source framework designed around the concept that individuals and organizations should not need to repeat the work of automating the basic components of their operating system infrastructure.